We think this movie stands out for:

 Families can talk about Pick of the Litter's subject material.
 Do you prefer documentaries about animals to those about humans?
 Why or why not?
 Who did you connect with most in the film: one of the dogs or one of the humans?

 What didn't you know before about the life of someone who is blind?
 If your vision were limited, how would it change your life?
+Is your vision is limited, how has it affected your life?
 How does hearing the stories of people who are visually impaired increase your empathy?

 How do the Guide Dogs for the Blind staff and at-home trainers demonstrate teamwork to get each puppy to achieve its full potential?